thebruce13/twenty-twenty-hugo/exampleSite/content/blog/breaking-the-mold.md

  }
 ```

-We used a fancy size definition called View Widths here.
+We used a fancy unit called [Viewport Widths](https://alligator.io/css/viewport-units/) here.
 This will ensure that our background takes up the full width of the screen, not it's container.
 Now this isn't the final version because `height: 100%` doesn't do anything to an element normally.
 It is usually because its hard for the browser to define how that 100% will be calculated.
 So, it will be nothing.
 There is a way around this, and that is setting the `::after` to `position: absolute`

 ```css
 .break-wrapper::after{